mrochelle23/Canticlassics/docs/hl_tasks.md

 2. Newsletter form
  * Creation of newsletter form in HTML, MongoDB cluster for user input, and a flask route for newsletter functionality

+# Mikhai Rochelle (Tasks Completed)
+### Uncompleted Tasks
+### Completed Tasks

+1. Phase 1 Functional specification (visual
+* Create a functional sepecification chart to frame and aid website design

+2. phase 2 wireframe on figma
+* Create website wireframes with different aspect ratio's from phase 1 wireframe

+3. Initialize project with chosen tech stack
+* using Flask for backend and HTML/CSS/JS for frontend, initialize the initial framework that the website will be built on

+4. configure essential dependencies and libraries
+* n/a

+5. setup basic routing and landing page for testing
+*

+# Kyle Raskay (Tasks Completed)
+###Uncompleted Tasks
+###Completed Tasks